- John Appleby made bold predictions on HANA.

 Instead what you get (out the box) is the ability to run range select queries on the transactional-system.
 That has huge benefits for operational reporting and batch schedules, and any other queries which hit a large volume of data.
 I have customers with queries that take 6 hours to run on anyDB that run in a few seconds on HANA.

 Also watch out for the changes in HANA in 2014.
 Most vendors no longer use SSD, they use a pool of regular disks instead.
 SAP Certified Appliance Hardware for SAP HANA

 In terms of memory usage, I put a MSSQL system onto HANA this year, which used a 1TB database server.
 It now uses 1TB of HANA DB and 1TB of IQ for NLS.
 With Dynamic Tiering this will go down further and HANA will use less RAM than they had defined for MSSQL.”

 In this video, Hasso states that the problem of OLTP and OLAP combined has been solved.
-Hasso also states that HANA has zero latency.
-Zero latency (because everything is stored in memory as we covered in How to Understand the In Memory Myth) If there is zero latency, performance is infinite and everything is instantaneous.
+Hasso also says that HANA has zero latency.
+Zero latency (because everything is stored in memory as we covered in How to Understand the In Memory Myth) If there is zero latency, performance is infinite, and everything is instantaneous.

 SAP’s website alters Hasso’s claims — modifying them to “near zero latency.”
 Which is it?
 Zero latency or near zero latency.